keboola/connection-docs/storage/buckets/sharing/index.md

 ### Disable Sharing / Unlink Bucket

 Removing a linked bucket from a project is as easy as deleting a standard bucket.
-This only deletes the link and does not affect the shared bucket in any way.
+Only the link gets deleted without affecting the shared bucket in any way.

 Please keep in mind that before you can **disable sharing** or **delete a shared bucket**, you first have to unlink the bucket from **all projects**.